jasper-zanjani/notes/docs/Infrastructure/Ansible.md

 Ad Hoc
 :
-    Type of command run in realtime by an administrator working at the terminal'
+    Type of command run in realtime by an administrator working at the terminal

 Ansible Galaxy
 :   Online portal where a gallery of roles made by the Ansible community can be found